tanyuan/tanyuan.github.io/_projects/pupop.md

 </div>

 {% include image.html
-           img="pupop_thumbnail.jpg"
+           img="teaser.jpg"
-           caption="A light-weight pneumatic shape-proxy interface worn on the palm that pops several airbags up with predefined primitive shapes for grasping." %}
+           caption="PuPoP is a wearable pneumatic shape-proxy interface for VR capable of popping up to primitive shapes and flattening on the palm.
+We demonstrate grasping emulation of picking up a virtual Lightsaber with a cylindrical PuPoP and throwing a virtual bomb with a spherical PuPoP." %}

 {% include image.html
            img="diagram.jpg"